BigDaMa/error-generator/README.md

 - Denial_constraint
    - function dependency: list of the columns that have functional dependency will be asked from user and base on that dataset will inject
 - error_duplicatethe
-    - duplicate will find in the dataset and according to duplicate error add to them.
+    - duplicate will find in the dataset and according to duplicate, errors will add to dataset.

 this project is a python program that should run it over your dataset for injecting your data.